hackclub/hackclub/workshops/react_calendar/README.md

 </details>

-Oh no! 😟 I'm sad to say, but this is the end of our workshop!
+Yay!
+I'm happy to say that this is the end of our workshop!
 Yes, we have completed building our React Calendar!

 ![Final Product](https://cloud-6zp1v14uh.vercel.app/0final_product.gif)